Xilinx/finn/README.md

 ## Old version

-We previously released an early-stage prototype of a toolflow that took in Caffe-HWGQ binarized network descriptions and produced .
+We previously released an early-stage prototype of a toolflow that took in Caffe-HWGQ binarized network descriptions and produced dataflow architectures.
 You can find it in the [v0.1](https://github.com/Xilinx/finn/tree/v0.1) branch in this repository.
 Please be aware that this version is deprecated and unsupported, and the master branch does not share history with that branch so it should be treated as a separate repository for all purposes.